 Each grade has four forms of entry with an overall student/teacher ratio of approximately 1 to 11.
 Seventy-five percent of the students are Bermudian; 25% are from the international community which (through international finance, insurance, trust management and tourism) forms a central part of the Bermudian economy.
 Saltus is proud to have educated many leading figures in Bermuda's political and business world along with members of almost every leading family in Bermudian society.
 It is equally proud of the flexibility with which it has led educational change.
 Its popularity is reflected in substantial waiting lists for entry.

 The international curriculum blends the best of both British and American traditions.
-Saltus is proud to offer a fully differentiated curriculum to a broad range of ability, with the Centre for Learning offering support and extension programmes to fully cater for the needs of all of our students.
+Saltus is proud to offer a fully differentiated curriculum to a broad range of ability, with the Academic Support Services providing support and extension programmes to fully cater for the needs of all of our students.
 The school has invested substantially in information technology.
 Laptops are fully integrated into the classroom for every student over the age of 10, and every classroom is equipped with an interactive whiteboard.
 There is an extensive programme of staff development and support to fully utilize our technology-rich environment.
 Results in the PSAT, SAT, AP and IGCSE (following Cambridge Edexcel and AQA syllabuses) are excellent.
 IGCSE results for the past 5 years were particularly strong with 84% of students gaining 5 or more examination passes at grades 'A*' to 'C' in 2011.
 That results are so good is a tribute to excellent teaching and also to extremely well-motivated students and wonderfully supportive families.
 After IGCSE, the tradition is North American - reflecting the preferred destination of most Saltus graduates for university education.
 The "Saltus Graduate Years" (SGY), or sixth form, mirrors the US 'Senior Year' in offering first class preparation for higher and further education, many courses offering the College Board's Advanced Placement (AP) examinations.
 Of an average of 65 students in SGY 2, 95% traditionally enter universities in the USA, Canada and the UK, with placements ranging from US schools such as Princeton, Yale, Brown and MIT to Canada's University of Western Ontario, Queen's and McGill, to Edinburgh in the UK.